 It is safe to maintain that Aristotle believes mimesis to be a process in which an artist imitates life.
 You are absolutely free to interpret both imitation and life however you want within the rational limits.
 Some of these limits are evident from how Aristotle himself illustrates the concept.
 He talks about living persons being the objects of imitation and humans learning through the process of imitation.

 What strikes me as odd in the theory is that it should be impossible for the agent and the object of an imitation, i.e., the imitator and the imitated, to be the same.
 To borrow the metaphor from Plato, a painter can imitate a bed made by the carpenter or the one that exist only as an idea because he, the painter, is not a bed himself.
 A normal person can imitate a stutterer but a stutterer cannot do this.
 Stutterers are stutterers; they do not pose it.
 They can be objects, but not agents of an imitation of stuttering.
-And if they are the agents, they are supposed to be imitating rather than originating the stuttering.
 By the same token, it should be impossible for an artist, i.e., a living person, to be both the agent and object of imitation of life, or nature, if you prefer it that way.